 Welcome to the ultimate guide for fall colors in Illinois!
-During the autumnal months, this page will be updated regularly with info on the changing leaves throughout the state.
+During the autumnal months, this page is updated regularly with info on the changing leaves throughout the state.
 It's the perfect tool for planning your fall photo ops and outdoor adventures.

 For an interactive map to see how the colors change throughout the state, view our fall colors trip planner.